labzero/adpq/README.md

 > We build Docker containers in our CI/CD process and deploy them to ECR/ECS in AWS.

 **s.
 Provided sufficient documentation to install and run their prototype on another machine**
-> Please see the SETUP.md file in root directory of this repository.
+> Please see the Setup section in this document or the SETUP.md file in root directory of this repository.
 All engineers used these steps to set up their development environments.

 **t.
 Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge**
 > All systems used to create and run the prototype are open source and free of charge for use.
 Our prototype carries an MIT license as well.